 Gov. Phil Scott lifted Vermont's mask mandate and all other COVID-19 restrictions June 15, 2021.

 Learn more: Read the Vermont Department of Health's COVID-19 guidance.

 Then-Gov. Ralph Northam's order ending statewide COVID-19 restrictions took effect May 28, 2021, two weeks after he effectively lifted Virginia's universal mask mandate to align with CDC guidance at the time.

 Learn more: Read the Virginia Department of Health's mask guidance.

-The state's indoor mask order ended March 12, and its mandate for masking at large outdoor events was lifted Feb.
-18. Face-covering remains mandatory for people age 5 and older in health care, long-term care and correctional facilities.
+The state lifted its general indoor mask order March 12, 2022, about three weeks after a mandate for masking at large outdoor events ended.
+A mask mandate for people age 5 and older in health care, long-term care and correctional facilities was lifted April 3.

 Learn more: Read the state Department of Health's mask guidance.

 Gov. Jim Justice signed an executive order June 20, 2021, revoking the state's 11-month-old mask mandate.
 In its final weeks the directive had covered unvaccinated people age 9 and up in indoor public spaces.